top of page

 Final Thought

-The final thing we can take away from this is that 150 years after the birth of Yeshua, there were Jews under in the Roman Empire who loved Yeshua and continued to honor the Torah.
+The final thing we can take away from this is that 150 years after the birth of Yeshua, there were Jews in the Roman Empire who loved Yeshua and continued to honor the Torah.

 [i] Justin Martyr, Dialogue with Trypho